Legends of the Hidden Temple: Revival

 On December 16, 2019, it was announced that a revival with adult contestants would premiere in April 2020 on Quibi.
-Although casting for the reboot was announced on March 10, 2020, in a tweet by Quibi, movement on the production went silent and Quibi was shut down on December 1, 2020.
+Although casting for the reboot was announced on March 10, 2020, in a tweet by Quibi, movement on the production went silent and Quibi was shut down on December 1, 2020 because of Roku's acquisition.
 On May 7, 2021, a new casting call for the show went out to the public, contrary to rumors that production was cancelled.
-On May 11, 2021, the revival was ordered at broadcast network The CW, which is part-owned by what was then known as ViacomCBS, the parent company of Nickelodeon.
+On May 11, 2021, the revival was ordered at broadcast network The CW, which is part-owned by what was then known as ViacomCBS (now as Paramount), the parent company of Nickelodeon.
 The show is hosted by Cristela Alonzo and premiered on October 10, 2021.
 The basic format—with the moat crossing, Steps of Knowledge, and Temple Games leading to the Temple Run—remains the same.
 On July 21, 2021, it was announced that Baker would reprise his role as Olmec.
 Fogg made guest appearances in four episodes, serving as a mentor in one of the temple rooms.
+Nick Borey and Josh Siniscalco were the only two contestants to appear on the revival that also competed on the original Nickelodeon run in the 1990s as kids.
 On June 3, 2022, the revival was cancelled.